-We try out new books on each and every road trip, so I will try and keep this list updated as we discover new favorites.These books are either read by a full cast of actors or incredible narrators — Guaranteed to keep your kids off their devices and your driver from falling asleep!
+We try out new audiobooks on each and every road trip, so I will try and keep this list updated as we discover new favorites.These books are either read by a full cast of actors or incredible narrators — guaranteed to keep your kids off their devices and your driver from falling asleep!
 I am linking to the CDs for each audiobook on Amazon.
 If you use Audible or another service already, you can search for the books there.

 Audiobooks for All Ages